Back to blog

 What are the main data formats?

-There are several main data formats: SQL, JSON, CSV, XML, and HTML.
+There are several main data formats: SQL, JSON and JSONL, CSV, Parquet, XML, and HTML.
 The main difference between them is their structure.

 • Structured data is SQL.
 This data format is usually sourced from online relational and tabular forms and stored in data warehouses.
 It's not flexible but demands less storage than unstructured data.

 • Unstructured data includes formats such as JPEG, DOC, PDF, MOV, and more.
 This type of data is undefined and non-relational.
-It's used for natural language processing, text mining, and can be sourced from video files, emails, online documents, social media platforms, and more.
+It's used for natural language processing, text mining, and can be sourced from video files, emails, online documents, or social media platforms, among others.
 Unstructured data is flexible, requires a lot of storage space, and is stored in data lakes.

 How to identify your data needs